hamidrezafahimi/insutiples/README.md

 # Test Repo

-This repo is created to log some learnings in computer and IT skills area.
+This repo is created to log some learnings skills in computer, web, and programming area.
+I put my Linux terminal history here, in the *history* folder.
+Also, as I face an error or question and search for it, I log it the *issues* folder, so I can come and check it the next time I faced a similar issue.